menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 6. Select 'OK' on the popup that opens up
 6. Expected: The map should be populated with the patients in the table.
 These include patients with the following Nhi's: ANM8474, CTH2080, DMR2101, EQV5740, FUZ3183, KJD8772

+### Test 12 - Clicking on Dead patients marker -> profile

+1. Log in as Clinician
+2. Go to available organs
+3. Click view on map
+4. Click a marker
+5. Click the header containing the patients NHI
+6. Expected : Correct Patient Profile to be shown

+### Test 13 - Clicking on Dead patients marker - info

+1. Log in as Clinician
+2. Go to available organs
+3. Click view on map
+4. Click a marker
+5. Expected : NHI, Name, Address, Blood Group, Age to be correct (validate this again patient profile)
+6. Expected : Label & dd align in same row
+7. Expected : Fields to be aligned on top of each other
+8. Expected : Assign button align on the bottom right

+### Test 14 - Clicking on Dead patients marker - assign organs dropdown

+1. Log in as Clinician
+2. Go to available organs
+3. Click view on map
+4. Click a marker
+5. Click the assign organs dropdown
+6. Expected : Correct organs to be shown (validate against patient profile)

 ## Test History

 ### 09/09/18 - Joshua